Best AI Tools for Staffing Agency Accounts Receivable in 2026

 Quadient AR (acquired YayPay) is a mature AR automation platform with strong collections workflow automation, customer payment portals, and multi-channel communication capabilities.
 The platform claims a 34% reduction in DSO and 94% cash flow forecasting accuracy.
 Quadient integrates with 50+ ERPs including NetSuite, Sage, Dynamics, and SAP, making it viable for staffing firms on a variety of accounting systems.

-Best for: Mid-to-large staffing firms with separate payroll funding in place that need robust workflow customization and proven ERP integrations.
+Best for: Mid-to-large staffing firms that have separate payroll funding in place and need robust workflow customization across multiple client segments.

 Emagia — Best for Enterprise-Scale Staffing Firms ($100M+)